Kakamotobi/Learned/React/Context-API.md

 - Returns a wrapper using the Context.Provider.
   - Components wrapped inside this Provider has access to the value given to the Provider.
 - It allows consuming components to subscribe to Context changes.
-- It accepts a **`value`** prop to be passed to consuming components that are descendants of this Provider.
+- It accepts a SINGLE **`value`** prop to be passed to consuming components that are descendants of this Provider.
-	- You can pass in states, methods, and any other props.
+	- You can pass in states, methods, and any other props (all as a single object).
 - Note:
   - *All consumers that are descendants of a Provider will re-render whenever the Provider’s value prop changes.*
   - *The propagation from Provider to its descendant consumers (including .contextType and useContext) is not subject to the shouldComponentUpdate method, so the consumer is updated even when an ancestor component skips an update.*